 Different Types of Forests in India

-India is the world’s most geographically diverse country.
-So different types of forests are found in India.
+India is the world’s most geographically diverse country, so it has different types of forests.
 Among all the other diversities, 24.5 % of the total forest area covered in India is the country’s total landmass.

-According to the Forest Survey of India, Madhya Pradesh has the largest and biggest forest and wildlife lands.
+According to the Forest Survey of India, Madhya Pradesh has the largest forest and wildlife area.

 Different Types of Forests in India